Farid El Alagui: Brentford

 League One club Brentford signed El Alagui on 3 July 2012 on a two-year deal, beating off interest from St Johnstone, Kilmarnock, several Championship clubs and clubs abroad.
-After joining Brentford, El Alagui said he turned down offers from two SPL clubs because manager Uwe Rösler persuaded him to join Brentford.
-On the opening game of the season, he made his debut, coming on for Sam Saunders, in a 0–0 draw against Bury.
-On 24 August 2012, he scored his first two Brentford goals in a 5–1 win over Crewe Alexandra.
+After joining the Bees, El Alagui said he turned down offers from two SPL clubs because manager Uwe Rösler persuaded him to join Brentford.
+Soon after, El Alagui was given a number ten shirt.

+He made his debut for the club, coming on as a 63rd-minute substitute for Sam Saunders, in a 0–0 draw against Bury in the opening game of the season.
+On 24 August 2012, El Alagui scored his first two Brentford goals in a 5–1 win over Crewe Alexandra.
 After the match, strike partner Clayton Donaldson had supported El Alagui to become the new Gary Alexander.
-On 8 September 2012, he scored a winning goal in a 1–0 win over Colchester United.
-In early-October, El Alagui suffered a serious knee injury, after colliding with Paul Jones in a match against Crawley Town and spent much of the rest of the season on the sidelines.
-He made his return from injury in the penultimate game of the season against Hartlepool United, replacing goalscorer Marcello Trotta after 75 minutes of a 1–1 draw.
-He made one substitute appearance during Brentford's unsuccessful playoff campaign.
-El Alagui finished the 2012–13 season having scored three goals in 12 appearances.
+He was also named Football League’s Team of the Week for his performance.
+Two weeks later on 8 September 2012, El Alagui scored a winning goal in a 1–0 win over Colchester United.
+After the match, he was named Football League’s Team of the Week for his performance.
+During a match against Crawley Town on 6 October 2012, however, El Alagui came on as 79th-minute substitute but he soon suffered a serious knee injury, after colliding with Paul Jones, leading him to leave the pitch with 10 men for the rest of the game, as the club won 2–1.
+After the match, he spent much of the 2012–13 season on the sidelines.
+By March, El Alagui made his return to full training after recovering from a knee injury.
+On 18 March 2013, he made his return from injury, playing for Brentford’s Development Squad against Charlton Athletic’s reserve team and scored, as well as, setting up one of the goals, in a 4–2 win.
+On 20 April 2013, El Alagui made his first appearance in the club’s first team, coming on as a 75th-minute substitute replacing goalscorer Marcello Trotta, in a 1–1 draw against Hartlepool United.
+After the match, he said: "To get 10 or 15 minutes on Saturday was unbelievable.
+It was great to be among the lads on a matchday.
+I feared I was going to miss the rest of the season when I got injured.
+I was scared, but after seeing the specialist we decided to give the knee time to recover rather than having an operation."
+El Alagui made one substitute appearance during Brentford's unsuccessful playoff campaign, coming against Swindon Town.
+He finished the 2012–13 season having scored three goals in 12 appearances.